We Tested the Best Palm Sanders, and Our Top Pick Has Barely Any Vibration

 How We Tested the Best Palm Sanders

-In order to get the widest array of uses in a single side-by-side power sander test—everything from bulk stock removal to detailing a surface—we chose to see how the tools performed on a beat-up, weather-stained Hem-Fir 2×10 that had been outside for a few months.
+We aimed to include a wide array of uses in a single side-by-side power sander test, including everything from bulk stock removal to surface detailing.
+To do that, we chose to see how the tools performed on a beat-up, weather-stained Hem-Fir 2×10 that had been outside for a few months.

-As we wanted to re-create typical use for these sanding tools, each sanding machine was used with three grits of sandpaper: rough (50-grit), medium (80-grit), and fine (120-grit).
+Because we wanted to re-create typical use cases for these sanding tools, we used each sanding machine with three grits of sandpaper: rough (50-grit), medium (80-grit), and fine (120-grit).

 • 50-grit sandpaper test: Evaluated stock removal and power in the mill marks and knots on the 2×10.